Orrior/AuctionHouseTracker/WebAuctionHouseTracker/readme.txt

 3. Update Database
 dotnet ef database update

+4. If you don't know connected realm id of your realm, leave "realms" field empty.
+This way it'll display all available connected realms with their ids on the main page.

+5. docker-compose up

 ===DEBUG===
 IF “Npgsql: 42883: function create_hypertable(…) does not exist” appears send SQL query:
 CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;